-And you get a lot of random offers that has nothing to do with paid surveys and it is difficult to completely figure out what some of the offers are about.
+And you get a lot of random offers that have nothing to do with paid surveys and it is difficult to completely figure out what some of the offers are about.

 In their defense, I must also say that I saw some good survey sites promoted on the site like for example YouGov.